Life in Hypertext

 We decided to have a meeting about it back at the barracks.

 Leaderless and without direction from above or below the 55th parallel,

 we were on our own.
-Joanne, Claude and I all agreed with Wayne, that
+Jeanne, Claude and I all agreed with Wayne, that

 the sooner we could go south, the better.
 But Sandra Primiani, the six-footer